Bayesian open games

 In the case where the monoidal unit of $\C$ is terminal, the type of best response for an open game $\G :(X,S)\rightarrow(Y,R)$ is equivalently

-We have seen that expessing contexts as states in the double lens category is a good level of abstraction for categories of open games, allowing for elegant proofs with pretty diagrams.
-From a game theoretic perspective, however, it will make more sense to express contexts as equivalence classes $[p,k,\Theta] : \lens_\C ((I,R),(X,Y))$.
+We have seen that expressing contexts as states in the double lens category is a good level of abstraction for categories of open games, allowing for elegant diagrammatic proofs.
+From a game-theoretic perspective, however, it will make more sense to express contexts as equivalence classes $[p,k,\Theta] : \lens_\C ((I,R),(X,Y))$.
 This is because a state $p:\C(I,\Theta\otimes X)$ is easily seen to correspond to a \textit{history} for an open game and the function $k : \Theta\otimes Y\rightarrow R$ acts like an \textit{outcome function}.
 In this way, we can specify a context for an open game in much the same way as we did for concrete open games in \autoref{chap:coGames}.

 The coend diagram

 of a context $[p,k]\in \lens_\C((I,R),(X,Y))$ neatly illustrates that a context is a game state with a `hole' in it.
 If we think of a game $\G : (X,S)\rightarrow (Y,R)$ as a player in a larger game, then $p$ corresponds to the things that have happened in the game before $\G$ gets to act; $k$ corresponds to what will happen in the game after $\G$ acts; and the gap in the diagram corresponds to the part of the game where $\G$ gets to influence the outcome.
 Alternatively, a context is that which becomes a game once $\G$ has decided which strategy to play, whereby playing that strategy will fill in the gap in the context.